alphagov/performanceplatform-selfserve/README.md

 `npm install -g gulp`

-`pip install -r requirements.txt`

-Alternatively, you can install into a virtualenv.
+You'll also have to load in the code for the included submodules.
+These are managed in separately by git.

+`git submodule init`

+`git submodule update`

+### Install python dependencies in a virtualenv

 Virtualenv provides a way to keep different project environments isolated.

-To get started, run:

 `sudo pip install virtualenv`